Dawn-Protocol/dawn-erc20-erc777/README.md

 ```
 # Goerli deployment

-Here is a sample deployment in Goerli testnet
+Here is a sample deployment in Goerli testnet:

 ```
 Legacy token {